Find out how business rates are calculated and how to appeal your rateable value.

 The VOA carries out a general review of rateable values (RV).
 For consistency, it assesses every property based on the rent it would attract on the same date.
 For the general revaluation that came into effect on 1 April 2017, the rental evidence date was 1 April 2015.

+The next revaluation will come into effect on 1 April 2023, using a rental evidence date of 1 April 2021.
 Previously, the VOA carried out these reviews every five years, but now carries them out every three years.
-The last revaluation took effect from 1 April 2021.

 Between general revaluations, the VOA adds newly built properties and removes those that have been demolished.
 The VOA also makes changes to the list if a property is altered or there is a change of use.